jpanther/dectorio/FAQ.md

 ## What's the point of the extra signals like the star or arrows?

 These are simply additional signals that you can use when making circuit network conditions.
 For instance, if you had a circuit network that was calculating the battery level of your accumulators, you might find it easier to follow your logic if you assign this a 'battery' signal, rather than using an arbitrary letter or number.
 They don't offer any other additional functionality.

+## What happened to the signs?

+Dectorio used to support placing signs however this feature caused a lot of compatibility issues with other mods and was time consuming to maintain.
+There are now also a number of other mods that provide similar functionality and as a result, signs have now been deprecated.
+Check out [Industrial Display Plates](https://mods.factorio.com/mod/IndustrialDisplayPlates) or [Text Plates](https://mods.factorio.com/mod/textplates) for high-quality replacements.

+Existing saves will still load normally and any existing signs will work however no new signs can be crafted or placed.
+To remove sign support completely, disable the compatibility setting in your mod settings.

 ## I have a sign that's stuck on the map and it cannot be mined.
 How do I remove it?